• Recipes

 • Sauté the onion and garlic in 250ml (1 cup) of veggie stock for about 5 minutes.
 Or use 1 tablespoon of oil.

-Mix through the rest of the veggies, cannellini beans, and dried herbs.
+• Mix through the veggies, cannellini beans, and dried herbs.

 • With a fork whisk the stock cube or powder into the plant milk.